Note on Nonlinear Schr\"odinger Equation, KdV Equation and 2D Topological Yang-Mills-Higgs Theory: KdV Equation

-The Bethe Ansatz equation of the ILW equation was studied in Ref.~\cite{Litvinov} and also through the Bethe/Gauge correspondence in Ref.~\cite{Bonelli}.
-Recently, it was generalized to the finite difference case $\Delta ILW$ \cite{Koroteev}, which can be viewed as the hydrodynamic limit of the Ruijsenaars-Schneider model.
+For the corresponding quantum version of the theories, the Bethe Ansatz equation of the ILW equation was studied in Ref.~\cite{Litvinov} and also through the Bethe/Gauge correspondence in Ref.~\cite{Bonelli}.
+Recently, it was generalized to the finite difference case $\Delta ILW$ \cite{Koroteev}, which can be viewed as the hydrodynamic limit of the elliptic Ruijsenaars-Schneider model.
 However, as discussed in Refs.~\cite{Litvinov, Koroteev}, for the moment it is still not very clear how to obtain the Bethe Ansatz equation of the quantum KdV equation from the one of the ILW equation by taking an appropriate limit.
 Although there are some proposals, it is still an open problem under research.